 Huck Rivets

-Huck rivet Magna-lok is an adaptable fastener that is ideal for multiple material depths.
-A fast and easy to use heavy duty rivet with an internal locking system for vibration & moisture resistance.
-This rivet is available in steel, aluminium and stainless-steel; size 4.8 mm (3/16), 6.4 mm (1/4), 9.5 mm (3/8) & 12.7 mm (1/2).
-Check out the structural rivet blog or seeking more info?
-Go to the blog; Huck rivet & the 5 types.
+Complete Huck® rivet range from popular Magna-Lok® through to Magna-Bulb® , HuckLok® and so much more.
+Authorised Huck® Distributor Since 1993.
+Huck® MagnaLok® are available; steel, aluminium and stainless-steel in sizes 4.8 mm (3/16), 6.4 mm (1/4), 9.5 mm (3/8) & 12.7 mm (1/2).
+Check the structural rivet blog or seeking more info?
+Go to the blog; Huck rivet guide & the 5 types.

-Huck Rivet FAQ's
+Huck Rivet FAQ

 What are Huck® Rivets?

-Huck rivets are structural fasteners that differ from general purpose pop rivets with greater strength and resistance to vibration.
-The Huck Magna-Lok is Australia's # 1 structural rivet due to its adapatability with material grip range.
-This means applications with varies material depth require only one rivet type.
-Structural fastener that can be installed with conventional Huck installation tool or a structural rivet gun.
+Huck® rivets differ from general purpose rivets with a much greater strength and resistance to vibration.
+Australia's # 1 structural rivet range with popular brands like MagnaLok®, Magna-Bulb®, HuckLok® and more.
+MagnaLok® is a popular rivet due to its flexiability with a material grip range, this means any change in material depth will most probably be accomodated without having to source another rivet product.
 They have a unique circle-lock feature that requires a simple visual inspection to ensure it's installed properly - 100% of the time.
-Magna-Lok rivets are also a moisture-resistant fastener, available in steel, stainless steel, or aluminium in diameters 4.8, 6.4, 9.5 and 12.7mm or in imperial 3/16, 1 / 4, 3/8 and 1 / 2 inch.
+A moisture-resistant fastener, available in steel, stainless steel, or aluminium in diameters 4.8 mm, 6.4 mm, 9.5 mm and 12.7mm or in imperial 3/16, 1/4, 3/8 and 1/2 inch.

-What’s the difference between Huck Bolt and Huck rivet?
+What’s the difference between Huck® Bolt and Huck® rivet?

 Essentially these are both fasteners used to join two or more materials together.
 A HuckBolt is a two-piece fastener whilst a Huck rivet is a one-piece blind fastener.